Drew Perkins: Elections

 In 2006, Perkins ran with the Republican nomination for a seat in the Wyoming Senate from the 29th district and defeated former Cheyenne mayor and state representative Larry R. Clapp in the general election.
 During the campaign he was endorsed by incumbent Senator Bill Hawks.
 In May 2010, Perkins filed to run for reelection and won without opposition in the general election.

 In 2014, Perkins stated that he would not run in the Secretary of State election.
 He ran for reelection, defeated Bob Ide in the Republican primary after spending $12,270.15, and won reelection without opposition in the general election.
 In 2018, Perkins faced no opposition in the primary or general elections.
+He was defeated in his attempt at re-election in the 2022 Republican primary.

 Tenure

 In 2010, Perkins endorsed Cindy Hill for Wyoming Superintendent of Public Instruction.

 From 2011 to 2012, he served as chairman of the Judiciary committee and the Select Committee on Capital Finance and Investments.

 On November 15, 2014, Perkins was selected by the Republican caucus to serve as Vice President of the Senate.
 He served as Vice President of the Senate from 2015 to 2017.
 On November 19, 2016, the Republican caucus selected Perkins to serve as the Senate Majority Leader and replaced him with Michael Von Flatern as Vice President of the Senate.
 He served as Majority Leader of the Senate from 2017 to 2019.
 On November 16, 2018, Perkins was selected by the Republican caucus to serve as President of the Senate and took office on January 8, 2019.

+After losing the 2022 primary for re-election, Perkins resigned from the Senate on November 10 to become Governor Mark Gordon's chief of staff.

 Political positions

-In 2016, the Wyoming Senate voted 20 to 10, with Perkins against, against a $268 million Medicaid expansion.
+In 2016, the Wyoming Senate voted down a $268 million Medicaid expansion, with Perkins against.